trangdata/tpot-fss-ms/manuscript.md

 We assess the performance of TPOT-DS by quantifying its ability to correctly select the most important subset (containing most functional features) in 100 replicates of TPOT runs on simulated data with known underlying truth.
 We also compare the out-of-sample accuracy of TPOT-DS's exported pipeline on the holdout set with that of standard TPOT (with `Transformer-Classifier` Template, no DS operator) and XGBoost [@8w9fI63O], a fast and an efficient implementation of the gradient tree boosting method that has shown much utility in many winning Kaggle solutions [@1MHQyfXY] and been successfully incorporated in several neural network architectures [@19eUrsX1M;@13as7dipI].
 In the family of gradient boosted decision trees, XGBoost accounts for complex non-linear interaction structure among features and leverages gradient descents and boosting (sequential ensemble of weak classifiers) to effectively produce a strong prediction model.
-To obtain the optimal performance for this baseline model, we tune XGBoost hyperparameters with the `R` package `caret` [@6MvKCe21] version 6.0-80 with the adaptive cross-validation algorithm.
+To obtain the optimal performance for this baseline model, we tune XGBoost hyperparameters using the `R` package `caret` [@6MvKCe21] version 6.0-80 with the repeated cross-validation algorithm and random search method.

 ## Results
 Our main goal is to test the performance of methods to identify features that discriminate between groups and optimize the classification accuracy.